How To Make A Difference To The World

 Other than doing things to make a difference, we should also seek to influence others to start doing things that make a difference.
 And the best way to convince other people is to lead by example.

 Start doing whatever is within your ability today.
 Start showing more concern and love to the people around you.
-Start to make monthly donations to your favourite charity.
-Start putting more effort in your work to increase the value output.
+Start to make monthly donations to your favorite charity.
+Start putting more effort into your work to increase the value output.

 Every effort counts, no matter how small and insignificant it may seem.
 Just do something, and do something good.

-Do you have other suggestions on how we can make a difference to the world?
+Do you have other suggestions on how we can make a difference in the world?
 Please share them in the comment section below.

 I love the phrase .. happiness and love are the two greatest gifts we can give the world .. whether that world is just around us, or if we’re lucky to a wider world ..